connor-steele/zomato-d3/README.md

 # zomato-d3

 This is a static prototype we built in a day during a hackathon.
-It is a mostly front end site built with a node and express backend with a react/SASS front end.
+It is a mostly front end site built with a node and express backend with and a react/SASS front end.

 To install: